-➤ IP/MAC Filter Rule Index: Select the Rule index for the IP Filter entry.
+IP/MAC Filter Rule Index: Select the Rule index for the IP Filter entry.

 You should set the IP/MAC Filter Set Index and IP/MAC Filter Rule Index together to appoint the address (shown in the Filter List) for the IP Filter rule.
-For example, (1, 2), it means the rule will be shown in the row 2 for the matching with 1.
+For example, (1, 2), it means the rule will be shown in the row 2 IP/MAC Filter Set Index 1.

-- > Rule Type: For IP Filter, please select IP here. - Active: Select "Yes" to make the rule to take effect. - Source IP Address: Enter the source IP address for the rule.
-You can enter 0.0.0.0; it means that all IP addresses are controlled by the rule. - > Subnet Mask: Enter the Subnet Mask for the rule. - Port Number: Enter the Port Number for the rule.
-You can enter 0, it means that all ports are controlled by the rule. - Protocol: Select the protocol: TCP, UDP or ICMP for the filter rule. - > Rule Unmatched: If the current rule can not match, and you select Forward, the router will skip the rule and transmit directly.
-If you select Next, the router will find the next filter rule (show in Filter list) to match. - > IP/MAC Filter Listing: This displays the information about the IP Filter rules.
+- > Rule Type: For IP Filter, please select IP here. - > Active: Select "Yes" to make the rule to take effect. - Source IP Address: Enter the source IP address for the rule.
+You can enter 0.0.0.0; it means that all IP addresses are controlled by the rule. - ➤ Destination IP Address: Enter the destination IP address for the rule.
+You can enter 0.0.0.0, it means that all IP addresses are controlled by the rule.
+The set of Subnet Mask and Port Number are same as Source IP Address. - > Subnet Mask: Enter the Subnet Mask for the rule. - ➤ Port Number: Enter the Port Number for the rule.
+You can enter 0, which means that all ports are controlled by the rule. - Protocol: Select the protocol: TCP, UDP or ICMP for the filter rule. - > Rule Unmatched: If the current rule can not match, and you select Forward, the router will skip the rule and transmit directly.
+If you select Next, the router will find the next filter rule (show in Filter list) to match. - ▶ IP/MAC Filter Listing: This displays the information about the IP Filter rules.